Tian-Jian Hsu, PhD.

 - Taisuk Kim (MS, 5/2014).
 Thesis title: A numerical investigation of plunging solitary wave and its impact on seabed dynamics.
 Now associate manager at Haerfest.

 - Jacob Sangermano (MS, 5/2013).
 Thesis title: A numerical investigation of wave-breaking turbulence beneath a solitary wave using large eddy simulation.
 Now engineer at EQT Corporation.

 - Xiao Yu (PhD, 1/2012).
 Thesis title: A numerical investigation of sediment resuspension and deposition.
 He is currently an Assistant Professor at ESSIE, University of Florida.

 - Thomas Boland (MS, 5/2011).
 Thesis title: An experimental and numerical investigation of hyperpycnal flow.
 Now associate project manager at NYC-DEP.

 - Celalettin Emre Ozdemir (PhD, 8/2010, U. Florida degree).
 Thesis title: Turbulence-resolving simulation of fine sediment transport in oscillatory boundary layer.
-He is now an Assistant Professor, Civil & Environmental Engineering, Louisiana State University.
+He is now an Associate Professor, Civil & Environmental Engineering, Louisiana State University.

 - Patrick Snyder (MS, 5/2010).
 Thesis title: A numerical investigation of convective sedimentation.
 Now Coastal Engineer at AECOM.

 - Minwoo Son (PhD, 12/2009, U. Florida degree).
 Thesis title: Flocculation and transport of cohesive sediment.
-Currently, he is an Associate Professor at Chungnam National University (South Korea).
+Currently, he is an Professor at Chungnam National University (South Korea).